Uninett/Argus-frontend/MANUAL.md

 A timeslot is a collection of one or more recurrences with a meaningful name.
 Saved timeslots can be used when [customizing alarm notifications](#customize-alarm-notifications-in-argus).
 Each timeslot represents a window (or several windows) of time for when it is OK to receive alarm notifications.

 ### What is a recurrence in Argus
-Recurrences are a building blocks for timeslots.
+Recurrences are building blocks for timeslots.
 Each recurrence represents a time range on selected weekdays for when it is OK to receive alarm notifications.
 A time range can either be:
 * a whole day,
 * or a window of time